What “Dateline” teaches me about love and loss

-Julie Raffety serves as the pastor at First Presbyterian Church in Franklin, New Jersey.
-Julie is a violinist, aspiring writer, snowboarder, runner, identical twin and crazy about popcorn.
+Julie Raffety is pastor at First Presbyterian Church in Franklin, New Jersey, as well as a website developer and consultant for churches.
+She is a violinist, athlete, identical twin and popcorn-lover.

 Julie Raffety confesses her appreciation for "Dateline" and what it teaches her about how to comfort those who mourn.